wzao1515/w6113.github.io/projects.md

 #### Deep Neural Inspection

 [DeepBase](https://medium.com/thewulab/deep-neural-inspection-with-deepbase-de3653257643) is a system to perform deep neural inspection: it extracts hidden unit activations (or other types of behaviors) and computes the statistical relationships with user-specified hypotheses.

+* Idea 1: Use ideas from class to make the system scalable across a cluster of machines.
-However, hypotheses are currently represented as independent vectors/matrices and processed one at a time (essentially).
+* Idea 2: Hypotheses are currently represented as independent vectors/matrices and processed one at a time (essentially).
 Since most hypotheses are binary or have a restricted value range, there may be opportunity for bit-level packing and shared processing.

 #### Lineage